naldPark/naldPark/README.md

 ## Who Am I
 - 💻 Web Developer
 - 😄 owns a fun-loving character
-- 🌱 I’m currently learning java, Spring, js, Algorithm
+- 🌱 I’m currently learning JPA, Spring Boot and Thymeleaf.
 - 👯 I’m looking for a position that can offer opportunities of challenging experience.